 VII.
-Regulations from Which Exemption is Requested

-A. 14 C.F.R.
+Regulations from Which Exemption is Requested A. 14 C.F.R.
 21(h): Airworthiness Certificates

-Owlcam requests an exemption from 14 C.F.R.
+SkyShot Productions requests an exemption from 14 C.F.R.
 21(h).
 This exemption meets the requirements for an equivalent level of safety pursuant to Section 333 based on the small size, light weight, relatively slow speed, and use in controlled environments on private land, as described previously in this petition.
 In Exemption No. 11138, the FAA stated that the Secretary of Transportation has determined that a member of the DJI Phantom 2 family, the Phantom 2 Vision+ meets the statutory conditions of Section 333, considering the size, weight, speed, and limited operating area associated with the aircraft and its operation.
 See Exhibit 10 at 11.

-Equivalent level of safety: Owlcam's proposed exemption meets the requirements for an equivalent level of safety of this section, pursuant to Section 333, based on the following factors:
+Equivalent level of safety: SkyShot Production's proposed exemption meets the requirements for an equivalent level of safety of this section, pursuant to Section 333, based on the following factors:

-- Small size: the DJI Phantom 2 has a diagonal length of 350 millimeters, 13.77 inches. - Light weight: 2.9 lbs. - Relatively slow speed: the PIC will limit the sUAS's speed to 20 knots (23 miles per hour). - Operational capacity: currently, the DJI Phantom 2 can operate for 25 minutes.
+- Small size: the DJI Phantom 2 has a diagonal length of 350 millimeters, 13.77 inches. - Light weight: 2.9 lbs.

+• Relatively slow speed: the PIC will limit the sUAS's speed to 20 knots (23 miles per hour).

+- Operational capacity: currently, the DJI Phantom 2 can operate for 25 minutes.
 Flights will be terminated when 25% of the battery life remains.
-The DJI Phantom 2 can travel no more than 1,000 meters, 3280.84 feet, from the receiver. - Proximity to airports: Owlcam will only operate in Class G airspace, and will notify ATC and the local FSDO prior to operations, as described previously. - Proximity to populated areas Owlcam will avoid the yellow congested areas in the Hawai'i Sectional Aeronautical Charts, and work with the local Flight Standards District Offices to determine which areas to avoid during flights.
-Local FSDO may carve out areas indicated as yellow in the sectional chart and allow Owlcam to fly in these specifically designated carve-out areas. - Operation within visual line of sight: The PIC will always fly the sUAS within its line of sight. - Location: Owlcam will operate in rural, remote areas, with low population density, on the Hawai'ian Islands to take photographs and video. - Altitude: no more than 400 feet AGL, but the majority of flights are anticipated at no more than 100 feet AGL. - Restricted area in which the sUAS will be operated: as described above, prior to the day of filming, the flight crew will visit with neighbors to inform them of the filming over the consenting landowner's property.
+The DJI Phantom 2 can travel no more than 1,000 meters, 3280.84 feet, from the receiver. - Proximity to airports: SkyShot Productions will only operate in Class G airspace, and will notify ATC and the local FSDO prior to operations, as described previously. - Proximity to populated areas SkyShot Productions will work with the local Flight Standards District Offices to determine which areas to avoid during flights.
+Local FSDO may carve out areas indicated as yellow in the sectional chart and allow SkyShot Productions to fly in these specifically designated carve-out areas. - Operation within visual line of sight: The PIC will always fly the sUAS within its line of sight.

+- Location:SkyShot Productions will operate in rural, suburban, with low population density. - Altitude: no more than 200 feet AGL, but the majority of flights are anticipated at no more than 100 feet AGL.

+Restricted area in which the sUAS will be operated: as described above, prior to the day of filming, the flight crew will visit with neighbors to inform them of the filming over the consenting landowner's property.
 During filming, which will occur in rural areas, the flight crew will set out cones to mark the "home area" for the sUAS, and will monitor the area to make sure no one comes into the flight area.
 Should any nonparticipating individual enter the flight area, operations will immediately cease.
-See Exhibit 10 at 19. - Substantial experience of the PIC: the PIC has a commercial rotorcraft license with an IFR rating, with 6,100 hours of flight time in manned aircraft.
+See Exhibit 10 at 19.